/ tool-comparisons / MongoDB vs Neon for Solo Developers

 MongoDB stores data as JSON-like documents in collections instead of rows in tables.
 The schema-free approach means you can start storing data without defining a structure upfront.
 For JavaScript developers, documents feel natural because they map directly to objects.

-MongoDB Atlas provides managed cloud hosting with a free tier (512 MB storage on a shared cluster).
-The ecosystem is mature: Mongoose for Node.js, PyMongo for Python, and official drivers for most languages.
-The community is large and active.
+MongoDB Atlas provides managed cloud hosting with a free tier.
+The M0 shared cluster gives you 0.5 GB of storage, a cap of 100 operations per second, and up to 500 connections, with no backups and an automatic pause after 30 days of inactivity.
+The ecosystem is mature.
+Mongoose for Node.js, PyMongo for Python, and official drivers for most languages.
+The community is large and active, and the Mongoose ODM alone pulls more than 5 million npm downloads a week.

 The trade-offs show up as applications grow.
 Without schema enforcement, data inconsistencies accumulate silently.
 Complex queries that would be simple SQL JOINs require multi-stage aggregation pipelines.
 Relationships between documents force you into denormalization patterns that create data duplication and update complexity.